alexishan124/alexishan124/README.md

 As a junior studying Data Science and Cognitive Science at UC Berkeley, I am interested in the intersection between data, technology, and human cognition-- specifically, the fields of ethical human-computer interaction and artificial intelligence for the public good.
 Currently, I am working on polishing my data analysis skills using Python Numpy, Pandas, Matplotlib as well as SQL!

 A fun fact about me is that I spent all of my childhood in Russia :)

+# Things I have learned at Soul Machines:)

 I will be using this space to discuss and take note of the things I have learned during my time as an Intern in the Conversation Engineer Team at Soul Machines.

-# Things I have learned :)

 ## Basic set-up of a script
 - REPO